vfarcic/devops24/manuscript/04-helm.md

 echo $ADDR
 ```

-The format of the output will differ from one Kubernetes flavor.
+The format of the output will differ from one Kubernetes flavor to another.
 In case of AWS with kops, it should be similar to the one that follows.

 ```
 ...us-east-2.elb.amazonaws.com
 ```

-Now we can, finally, open Jenkins.
+Now we can finally open Jenkins.
 We won't do much with it.
 Our goal, for now, is only to confirm that it is up-and-running.

 ```bash
 open "http://$ADDR"
 ```

-W> Remember that if you are a Windows user, you'll have to replace `open` with `echo`, copy the output, and paste it into a new tab of your browser of choice.
+W> Remember that if you are a **Windows user**, you'll have to replace `open` with `echo`, copy the output, and paste it into a new tab of your browser of choice.

 You should be presented with the login screen.
 There is no setup wizard indicating that this Helm chart already configured Jenkins with some sensible default values.
 That means that, among other things, the Chart created a user with a password during the automated setup.
 We need to discover it.

-Fortunatelly, we already from the `helm install` output that we should retrieve the password by retrieving the `jenkins-admin-password` entry from the `jenkins` secret.
-If you need to refresh your memory, please scroll back to the output or ignore it all together and execute the command that follows.
+Fortunately, we already saw from the `helm install` output that we should retrieve the password by retrieving the `jenkins-admin-password` entry from the `jenkins` secret.
+If you need to refresh your memory, please scroll back to the output, or ignore it all together and execute the command that follows.

 ```bash
 kubectl -n jenkins \